 Miscellaneous Lipid Sulfates and Sulfonates

-Sulfation is a common reaction in lipid biochemistry for many reasons, but especially in that it can enable solubilization of a lipid for transport or elimination, or it can convert a complex lipid to a highly anionic form for specific functions in membranes, or it can have a defence function against predators.
+Sulfation is a common reaction in lipid biochemistry for many reasons, but especially in that it can enable solubilization of a lipid for transport or elimination, or it can convert a complex lipid to a highly anionic form for particular purposes in membranes, or it can act in the defence against predators.
 Sulfonolipids have the sulfur atom linked directly to a carbon atom, while in lipid sulfates the sulfur is linked to the lipid component by an oxygen atom.
 Many interesting lipid sulfates and sulfonates, which are vital for the organisms that produce them, are described below, Scottish thistlebut other important sulfur-containing lipids are discussed elsewhere on this website for reasons of their relevance to other topics.
 For example, sphingolipid sulfates are essential for the function of the brain and kidney, amongst other tissues, and they have their own web page on this site.
 Other such molecules include seminolipid, sterol sulfates, phosphatidylsulfocholine, lipo-chitooligosaccharides (Nod factors) and some Archaeal lipids (extremophiles such as those that tolerate high salinity can contain mono- and bis-sulfated diglycosyl diphytanylglyceroldiethers and phosphatidylglycerosulfate).

 1. Chlorosulfolipids